 Tele-Bed, phone-order firm, to shut Mattress mail-order distributor

 Mattress mail-order distributor Tele-Bed is going out of business after reporting weak sales in the Chicago, IL, area.
 Tele-Bed Pres Mal Silverman says the company lost $2 million in sales since it opened in Aug 1992.
-However, Joe Vicens of Dial-A-Mattress in New York, NY, claims the Chicago market has plenty of potential for mattress mail-order sales.
+However, Joe Vicens of Dial-A-Mattress in New York, NY, claims the Chicago market has plenty of potential for mattress, especially king size futon mattress mail-order sales.
 Other mail-order companies, such as Try-A-Bed, are reporting success in the New Jersey, New York and Pennsylvania areas.

 CHICAGO--Tele-Bed, the former distributor here for the New York-based Dial-A-Mattress, which launched a competing phone-order futon mattress business four months ago, plans to shut down by January.
-Mattress makers strive to educate
+Check more information of futon mattress at Mattress makers strive to educate

 "This absolutely does not work.
 The only reason it works in New York is because New York is another planet.
 It does not work in Chicago.
 We are getting out of this business," said Mal Silverman, president of Tele-Bed, which was created after Dial-A-Mattress did not renew the distributor's contract.

-"In the Midwest, it's the hardest sell in the world.
+"In the Midwest, it's the hardest transaction in the world.
 People still want to come out and lie in a bed.
 Telemarketing does not work.
 We have lost about $2 million.
 We cannot turn this into a profit-making venture.
-The only one who enjoys any part of this is the manufacturers," added Silverman.
+The only one who enjoys any part of this is the king size futon mattress manufacturers," added Silverman.
 He said he is looking into opening retail furniture stores and selling exercise equipment.

 Joe Vicens, vice president of sales for Dial-A-Mattress, however, disputed Silverman's claim.
 "I absolutely disagree.
 It has been working for over a year.
 There's no difference from the Chicago market to the New York market.
 We expect tremendous results.
 During the transition, we laid back a little on advertising.
 Our results are pretty fair right now and we expect them to get even better over the next few weeks."